 Now let me tell you about the main attraction in this area - the ever so cute puffins :)

-At Látrabjarg bird-cliff, which is the largest seabird cliff in Iceland and one of the largest seabird cliffs in Europe, 14 km long and 441 meters high, one can see millions of sea-birds, puffins, razorbill, guillemot, fulmar, and plenty more sea-bird species.
+At Látrabjarg bird-cliff, which is the largest seabird cliff in Iceland and one of the largest seabird cliffs in Europe, 14 km long and more than 440 meters high, one can see millions of sea-birds, puffins, razorbill, guillemot, kittiwake, fulmar, and plenty more sea-bird species.

 This is indeed the best place in Iceland to photograph the puffins.
 Here the puffins are so fearless of humans that they will not budge even if you get very close to them.
 They even come closer to have a look at you and it almost looks like they are posing for the camera :) This is pure heaven for bird watchers and puffin lovers alike.

-Látrabjarg is also one of the westernmost parts of Europe; we Icelanders used to call it the westernmost point of Europe (24°32´3" west), even though a part of the Azore islands reaches a little bit further west than Látrabjarg.
+Látrabjarg is also one of the westernmost parts of Europe; we Icelanders used to call it the westernmost point of Europe (24°32´3" west), even though a part of the Azore islands reaches a bit further west than Látrabjarg.

 Látrabjarg cliff is sheer-sided and one can get very close to the edge.
 Be very careful here as there are puffin holes under the cliff edge, which cannot be seen from above, which make the edges fragile.
 It is best to lay down on your stomach and zoom a little bit in on the puffins as to not lose balance on the very edge.
 Don't get as close as you can see in my travel-blog about Látrabjarg and the surrounding area: